The Prince Who Was a Thief (1951) Directed by Rudolph Maté. Tony Curtis, Piper Laurie, Everett Sloan (88 min).

 Jeffrey Richards, writing about adventure films praises it, “Written with just the right blend of tongue-in-cheek anachronism, well-worn romantic cliché and pseudo-oriental rodomontade, the film is directed with vigour and panache and good naturedly performed by Tony Curtis, swimming, fencing and scaling walls with aplomb” (Richards 274)

-Why do I like these Arabian Nights films?
+Why do I like these films inspired by A Thousand and One Nights?
 They have a distinctly fairy tale vibe, as removed from actual Middle Eastern politics as Grimm’s Fairy Tales are from the history of Europe.
 While Western fairy tales have passive heroines who often wait to be rescued by their princes, these Arabian Nights films often have very adventurous heroines, who instigate rebellion, escape oppressors and rescue themselves.
+Tina may speak in an annoyingly childish third person, and wear a little hat like a monkey, but without her, Julna cannot regain his kingdom.
 The genre has crazy costumes, fancy-schmanzy dialogue and swordfights.
 The intent is to be total cinematic escapism, and they succeed.

 “The Prince Who was a Thief” The Best Short Stories of Theodore Dreiser, Edited with an Introduction by Howard Fast, Check at Perkins for these, Reel Bad Arabs: How Hollywood Vilifies a People by Jack G. Shaheen, American Prince by Tony Curtis with Peter Golenbock, Swordsmen of the Screen by Jeffrey Richards, The Romance of Adventure by Brian Taves, Learning to Live Out Loud by Piper Laurie,An American Tragedy by Theodore Dreiser (Signet Classic Edition).